Skip to content

 Custom Patterns: Teaching Redactorr Your Secrets

 Redactorr comes with 3,000+ built-in detection rules for common sensitive data like emails, SSNs, and API keys.
-But what about your organization's unique identifiers?
+But what about your organisation's unique identifiers?

 That's where custom patterns come in.